Luke2642/FreeU/README.md

 stable-diffusion-webui\repositories\stable-diffusion-stability-ai\ldm\modules\diffusionmodules

 it's hard coded with the suggested values from FreeU.

 It'll only work on images that are powers of 2, 512x512, 512x1024, 1024x1024 etc.

+It seems to work nicely on sd-v1-5-pruned.
+It doesn't suddenly become realistic vision but it is noticeably more coherent!

+<hr><hr>

 <div align="center">